whipowill/d2-plugy-qol/Mods/README.md

 ### DENSITYMOD
 - Choose a density multiplier for mobs

-Credit to [tlentz](https://github.com/tlentz/d2modmaker) for this code.
+- Credit to [tlentz](https://github.com/tlentz/d2modmaker) for this code

 ### DROPMOD
 - Countess always drops 3 runes